Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Assessment Techniques

 \section{Assessment Techniques}

 Previous sections focused on identifying edge cases using different approaches.
-This section explores techniques to evaluate these methods' accuracy and performance.
-Validating edge cases is essential but challenging due to the wide variety of potential unusual scenarios.
-For data-driven approaches especially, there's no guarantee that all possible edge cases will be identified or that those detected truly represent realistic challenges for automated systems.
+However, there’s no guarantee, especially for data-driven approaches, that those detected cases truly represent realistic challenges for automated systems.
 Therefore, robust evaluation techniques are essential to ensure the reliability and relevance of identified edge cases.
-To stay consistent with the structure of the paper, we explore these assessment approaches per each category of edge cases discussed in \cref{sec:perception_related,sec:trajectory_related,sec:knowledge_driven}.
+This section explores techniques to evaluate detection methods’ accuracy and performance.
+In particular, we review techniques and metrics for evaluating edge case detection, including detection performance (such as precision, recall, ROC-based measures), deployment practicality (e.g., overhead, delay), and domain-specific assessments (such as crash rates, expert review, exposure/severity analysis).
+To stay consistent with the structure of the paper, we explore these assessment approaches per each category of detection methods discussed in \cref{sec:perception_related,sec:trajectory_related,sec:knowledge_driven}.